 “Elisabeth.
 Kaiserin von Österreich” (Elisabeth.
 Empress of Austria).

-Before the Empress…a lily-filled pond and fountains, then stone vases of flowers and a lawn that stretches down a narrow tree-lined avenue past more sculpted flower beds and topiary until you reach Heldenplatz square.
+In front of the Empress…a pond and fountains, then stone vases of flowers and a lawn that stretches down a narrow tree-lined avenue past more sculpted flower beds and topiary until you reach Heldenplatz square.
 It all has a turn-of-the-century feel with a touch of Greece (perhaps a nod to Elisabeth’s love of that region).

 Sisi, I think, would have liked it.
 Although surrounded by imperial landmarks, the memorial tract manages to remain a remarkably secretive and tranquil location.
 To be honest, I must have walked past it a hundred times without realising it was there.